Gauteab/LectureApp/README.md

 # Lecture App

-Live feedbakc tool for lecturers
+Live feedback tool for lecturers

 Currently it's just a web app that sends the value of a slider in the frontend to the backend using WebSockets.